 I assembled the model with cyano (leaving off the flight control surfaces until later), cleaned the model of any remaining chemicals/solvents, and then primed the model with Mig One-Shot Black primer.
 After masking the leading edges of the fins, I shot the model with Tamiya Titanium Gold, then masked off the fuselage for Tamiya Flat Red.
 The flight control surfaces were painted with Mig One-Shot White primer and glued into place.
 The base of the rocket motor and the inside of the engine bell were painted Tamiya German Gray, with the bell getting Tamiya Flat Aluminum and Tamiya Metallic Gray.

 I wanted to have a suitable display base for this model, and I had previously prepared and painted the Greenstrawberry Space Dock Display Pad for this purpose.

 This was a fun project that didn't take much time and was very different from the other projects currently on my bench.
 The only note I would offer is that the model is very top-heavy being resin and having three 'feet' close to the centerline.
 If I were to do this again, I would add three landing pads in pods mounted at the ends of the fins to provide a more stable footprint.
 I may just get this model back on the bench and make that modification.
 We'll see...

-This kit is available from HobbyZone USA with free shipping.
+This kit is available from HobbyZone USA.